XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) To specify the request type of a launch configuration.

-To specify the display name for a configuration.
+c) **```To specify the display name for a configuration.```** _Correct.
-Correct.
 The name attribute specifies the display name for the configuration.
-The value assigned to name appears in the controls panel at the top of the RUN AND DEBUG view.
+The value assigned to name appears in the controls panel at the top of the RUN AND DEBUG view._

 #### 118. A developer is working on a launch configuration.
 What is the preLaunchTask attribute used for?

 a) To specify the path of the application dll or .NET Core host executable to launch.

-b) To specify a task to run before debugging your program.
+_b) **```To specify a task to run before debugging your program.```** Correct.
-Correct.
 The preLaunchTask attribute specifies a task to run before debugging the program.
 The task itself can be found in the tasks.json file, which is in the .vscode folder along with the launch.json file.
-Specifying a prelaunch task of build runs a dotnet build command before launching the application.
+Specifying a prelaunch task of build runs a dotnet build command before launching the application._

-To specify the type of console that's used when the application is launched.
+c) To specify the type of console that's used when the application is launched.

 #### 119. What is the console attribute of a launch configuration used for?

 a) Specifies the working directory of the target process.

 b) Specifies the type of debugger to use for this launch configuration.

-Specifies the type of console that's used when the application is launched.
+c) **```Specifies the type of console that's used when the application is launched.```** _Correct.
-Correct.
 The console attribute specifies the type of console that's used when the application is launched.
 The options are internalConsole, integratedTerminal, and externalTerminal.
-The default setting is internalConsole.
+The default setting is internalConsole._

 #### 120. Which section of the RUN AND DEBUG view is used to track the current point of execution within the running application?

 a) The VARIABLES section.

-b) The CALL STACK section.
+b) **```The CALL STACK section.```**
-Correct.
-The CALL STACK section is used to keep track of the current point of execution within the running application, starting with the initial point of entry into the application.
+_Correct.
+The CALL STACK section is used to keep track of the current point of execution within the running application, starting with the initial point of entry into the application._

-The WATCH section.
+c) The WATCH section.

 #### 121. Which of the following options can be used to set a breakpoint in Visual Studio Code?

-a) Left-click in the column to the left of a line number in the code editor.
-Correct.
-A breakpoint can be set by positioning the mouse pointer in the column to the left of a line number and then left-clicking.
+a) **```Left-click in the column to the left of a line number in the code editor.```** _Correct.
+A breakpoint can be set by positioning the mouse pointer in the column to the left of a line number and then left-clicking._

 b) Select Toggle Breakpoint on the Edit menu.

-Right-click in the middle of a line of code, and then select Toggle Breakpoint.
+c) Right-click in the middle of a line of code, and then select Toggle Breakpoint.

 #### 122. How can a developer disable a breakpoint in Visual Studio Code?

 a) Click Remove Breakpoint on the Run menu.

-b) Right-click the red dot to the left of the line number and select Disable Breakpoint.
-Correct.
-A breakpoint can be disabled by right-clicking the red dot that represents a breakpoint and then selecting Disable Breakpoint.
+b) **```Right-click the red dot to the left of the line number and select Disable Breakpoint.```** _Correct.
+A breakpoint can be disabled by right-clicking the red dot that represents a breakpoint and then selecting Disable Breakpoint._

-Left-click the red dot to the left of the line number.
+c) Left-click the red dot to the left of the line number.

 #### 123. What is a conditional breakpoint in Visual Studio Code?

-a) A breakpoint that only triggers when a specified condition is met.
-Correct.
-A conditional breakpoint is a special type of breakpoint that only triggers when a specified condition is met.
+a) **```A breakpoint that only triggers when a specified condition is met.```** _Correct.
+A conditional breakpoint is a special type of breakpoint that only triggers when a specified condition is met._

 b) A breakpoint that is triggered every time the code is run.

-A breakpoint that is only visible in the editor and does not affect debugging.
+c) A breakpoint that is only visible in the editor and does not affect debugging.

 #### 124. How can a developer create a conditional breakpoint in Visual Studio Code?